We ask that you camp with the rest of the Hotbox Events staff and volunteers in the crew area.

 Either inside or near to the Hotbox compound you’ll also find the staff and volunteer showers, toilets and café.

-After you have applied to join us, paid your deposit and had your position confirmed, please complete our caravan, campervan and motorhome registration form.
+After you have applied to join us, paid your deposit and had your position confirmed, please complete our caravan, campervan and motorhome registration form here.
+Please note, caravan, campervan and motorhome spaces at Download Festival and Latitude Festival 2026 are now full.

 Please plan to then arrive as early as possible to make sure there is clear access for us to site your vehicle in our compound.